pramnora/downloads/README.md

 ## INTRODUCTION

-I created this 'downloads' repo...
+I created this 'downloads' repo.,
 with the intention of practicing grabbing repos from off Github.com;
-and, I was able to successfully clone this repo.
+and, I'm pleased to report that I was able to successfully clone this repo.

 -----